-Hall's Japanese Honeysuckle is covered in stunning clusters of fragrant white trumpet-shaped flowers with yellow overtones at the ends of the branches from late spring to late summer.
-It has dark green evergreen foliage.
-The pointy leaves remain dark green throughout the winter.
+Purple-Leaf Japanese Honeysuckle is covered in stunning clusters of fragrant red trumpet-shaped flowers with purple overtones at the ends of the branches from late spring to late summer.
+It has attractive deep purple-variegated green foliage.
+The pointy leaves are highly ornamental and remain green throughout the winter.
 It produces black berries from late summer to late fall.